hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_extension.html.markdown

 * `target_namespace` - (Optional) Namespace where the extension will be created for a Namespace scoped extension.
 If this namespace does not exist, it will be created.
 Changing this forces a new Kubernetes Cluster Extension to be created.

 * `version` - (Optional) User-specified version of the extension for this extension to 'pin'.
 If it is not set, Azure will use the latest version and auto upgrade it.
 Changing this forces a new Kubernetes Cluster Extension to be created.

+---

+An `identity` block supports the following:

+* `type` - (Required) Specifies the type of Managed Service Identity.
+Possible values are `SystemAssigned`.

+---

+A `plan` block supports the following:

+* `name` - (Required) A user defined name of the 3rd Party Artifact that is being procured.
+Changing this forces a new Kubernetes Cluster Extension to be created.

+* `product` - (Required) Specifies the 3rd Party artifact that is being procured.
+It maps to the OfferID of Data Market.
+Changing this forces a new Kubernetes Cluster Extension to be created.

+* `publisher` - (Required) Specifies the publisher of the 3rd Party Artifact that is being bought.
+Changing this forces a new Kubernetes Cluster Extension to be created.

+* `promotion_code` - (Optional) A publisher provided promotion code as provisioned in Data Market for the said product/artifact.
+Changing this forces a new Kubernetes Cluster Extension to be created.

+* `version` - (Optional) Specifies the version of the desired product/artifact.
+Changing this forces a new Kubernetes Cluster Extension to be created.

 ## Attributes Reference